EnergySystemsModellingLab/MUSE_OS/docs/user_guide/inputs/toml.rst

 Timeslices
 ----------

-Time-slices represent a sub-year disaggregation of commodity demand.
+Time-slices represent a sub-year disaggregation of commodity (production and consumption).
 Generally, timeslices are expected to introduce several levels, e.g. season, day, or hour.
 The simplest is to show the TOML for the default timeslice:

 .. code-block:: TOML